 Contribution by Love French Style Blog

-There’s an air of French magic that breezes through the winding lanes of Verteuil sur Charente – with it’s fairytale chateau and the naturally calming sound of the river Charente that trickles under two picturesque bridges at the centre.
+An air of French magic breezes through the winding lanes of Verteuil-sur-Charente, with its fairytale chateau and the naturally calming sound of the river Charente that trickles under two picturesque bridges at the center.

-Situated in the department of La Charente in the Nouvelle Aquitaine region, the climate is hot and dry with easy access from airports at Poitiers and Bordeaux as well as Eurostar connections in nearby Ruffec and Angouleme.
+Situated in the department of La Charente in the Nouvelle Aquitaine region, the climate is hot and dry, with easy access from airports at Poitiers and Bordeaux and Eurostar connections in nearby Ruffec and Angouleme.

-Verteuil offers every ingredient for the perfect country escape, from a lush river to paddle in, a large, shaded park to eat alfresco, a Sunday food produce market and a Watermill that makes some of the finest brioche in France.
+Verteuil offers every ingredient for the perfect country escape, from a lush river to paddle in, a large, shaded park to eat alfresco, a Sunday food produce market, and a watermill making some of France’s finest brioches.

 Contribution by BUDGET TRAVEL BUFF

 Interlaken offers different scenic views in different seasons.
-However, the busiest month for Interlaken is May when the sky remains clear with bight sun and charming weather.
+However, the busiest month for Interlaken is May, when the sky remains clear with bright sun and charming weather.

 Winter is also popular in Interlaken among adventure enthusiasts who love thrilling activities like skiing, ice skating, snowboarding, and other adrenaline-pumping outdoor activities.

-Interlaken might be small but to get the best of Interlaken I will recommend staying at least three days in Interlaken.
+Interlaken might be small, but to get the best out of Interlaken, I will recommend staying at least three days in Interlaken.
 There are a lot of places to visit in Interlaken.
-You must visit the Jungfraujoch, the most popular, scenic, and expensive attraction in Interlaken.
+You must visit the Jungfraujoch, Interlaken’s most popular, scenic, and expensive attraction.

 You can reach the top of Jungfraujoch after a 7 km scenic train journey.
-It is the highest train station in Europe at a height of 11000 feet.
-Visitors can enjoy a stunning view of mountain Jungfrau and Eiger from the top of Jungfraujoch.
+It is the highest train station in Europe at 11,000 feet.
+Visitors can enjoy a stunning view of Jungfrau and Eiger from the top of Jungfraujoch.

-If you have a plan to stay in Interlaken, I will recommend staying in the Alpenrose Hotel and Gardens, beautiful accommodation with a mesmerizing view of the Jungfrau mountain range.
+If you plan to stay in Interlaken, I recommend staying in the Alpenrose Hotel and Gardens, a beautiful accommodation with a mesmerizing view of the Jungfrau mountain range.

 Contribution by Flashpacking Family

-Brightly coloured, timber-framed houses adorned with flowers line the narrow, cobbled streets and look like they are straight out of a fairy tale.
-In fact, it is rumoured that certain towns and villages in the Alsace region have been the inspiration for fairy tale movies such as Beauty and the Beast.
+Brightly colored, timber-framed houses adorned with flowers line the narrow, cobbled streets and look like they are straight out of a fairy tale.
+It is rumored that certain towns and villages in the Alsace region have inspired fairy tale movies such as Beauty and the Beast.

-Two of the most beautiful villages in France are located in this region; Eguisheim and Riquewihr.
-These villages are incredibly photogenic and everywhere you turn you will find Instagram-worthy material, but one of the most photographed places in the region has to be a little house in Eguisheim.
+Two of the most beautiful villages in France are located in this region: Eguisheim and Riquewihr.
+These villages are incredibly photogenic, and you will find Instagram-worthy material everywhere you turn.
+Still, one of the most photographed places in the region has to be a little house in Eguisheim.

 Colmar is the best place to stay for exploring the region.
-There are many hotels and guest houses in the Little Venice area of Colmar as well as a large choice of restaurants.
+There are many hotels and guest houses in the Little Venice area of Colmar, as well as a wide choice of restaurants.